aiidateam/AEP/plugin_testing_toolchain/readme.md

 import click

 def test_example(aiida_code):
-    # encapsulate example inside this function
+    # Encapsulate example inside this function.
+    # Can be run both via pytest and from the terminal.
     qe_code = aiida_code('pw.x', 'quantumespresso.pw')
     # use code ...